Save money on your purchases by earning redeemable points with Progressive Rewards!

 A motorized lift can also be leveraged to hide a computer monitor under your desk.
 This is beneficial if the device is not used regularly throughout the day or if the desk space is needed for multiple purposes.
 It simply provides more tabletop space to use at your discretion.

-Equipped with multiple PA-03 and PA-04 Linear actuators, the flight simulator is built and designed by Anthony Escalante, one of our customers’ who’s taken DIY to a whole new level.
+If you can dream it, with the right tools, you can do it!
+Gone are the days where simulators were limited to training facilities and large companies.
+Hobbyists and DIY creators are using motion control components to create unique, interactive, and cost-effective simulators.
+Equipped with multiple PA-03 and PA-04 linear actuators, the flight simulator is built and designed by Anthony Escalante.
 Each actuator smoothly tilts, rotates, and turns the motion platform to simulate true flight.
-Accompanied by four power supplies (three PS-40-12s, one PS-13-12), the control system incorporates motor drivers, and microcontrollers packed away neatly into the control hub of the simulator.
+This is accompanied by four power supplies (three PS-40-12’s, one PS-13-12), and a control system that incorporates motor drivers and microcontrollers packed away neatly into the control hub of the simulator.

-Well, with this DIY project, you can build your own storage box for your shoes.
-Cedric Townsend of ‘Nicebox’, built a customized storage box for Minnesota Vikings WR Charles Johnson.
+Cedric Townsend of ‘Nicebox’, built a customized storage box for the Minnesota Vikings’ WR Charles Johnson.
 This was done using our actuators and control systems.
-The actuators are used to open the lid of the box and to further extend the lower drawer of the box.
+The actuators are used to open the lid of the box and to further extend the lower drawer during use.

 Last but not least, is our very own Portable Single-Axis Solar Tracker.
-With solar power growing as one of the most accessible and affordable types of renewable energy, we thought it would be interesting to show how energy can be trapped.
+With solar power growing as one of the most accessible and affordable types of renewable energy, we thought it would be interesting to demonstrate how energy can be trapped using controlled movement.